AtmoFX/bigint/documentation/fibonacci.md

 ### Matrix exponantiation

-The principle here is to perform exponantiation by squaring to a $k \times k$ matrix:
+The principle here is to perform exponantiation by squaring to a $2 \times 2$ matrix:

 $$
 \begin{flalign*}